awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-getting-started.md

 **To add portal users**

-1. Choose users from the **Users** list\.
+1. Choose users from the **Users** list to add to the portal\.
 If you're using SiteWise Monitor for the first time, you don't need to add your portal administrator as a portal user\.

-   If you don't see the user that you want to add in the list, navigate to the [AWS Single Sign\-On console](https://console.aws.amazon.com/singlesignon/) to add users to your identity store\.
-You can then return to your portal configuration to add the user to the list of portal users\.
-For more information about how to add users to AWS SSO, see [Manage your AWS SSO directory](https://docs.aws.amazon.com/singlesignon/latest/userguide/addusers.html)\.
+**Note**
+If you use AWS SSO as your identity store, and you're signed in to your AWS Organizations master account, you can choose **Create user** to create an AWS SSO user\.
+AWS SSO sends the new user an email for them to set their password\.
+You can then assign the user to the portal as a user\.
+For more information, see [Manage identities in AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-sso.html.html)\.
 ![\[The assign users step of the portal creation process.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-assign-portal-users-console.png)

 1. If you add a user that you don't want to have access to the portal, clear the check box for that user\.

-1. When you're finished adding users, choose **Add users**\.
+1. When you're finished selecting users, choose **Assign users**\.

 Congratulations\!
-You successfully created a portal, assigned portal administrators, and added users who can use that portal when invited to do so\.
+You successfully created a portal, assigned portal administrators, and assigned users who can use that portal when invited to do so\.
 Your portal administrators can now create projects and add assets to those projects\.
 Then, your project owners can create dashboards to visualize the data for each project's assets\.

 If you need to make changes to the portal, see [Administering your SiteWise Monitor portals](administer-portals.md)\.